 Whilst nuptial agreements are not legally binding in England and Wales, they are taken into consideration by the Family Court.
 If the agreement is freely entered into, with a full understanding of the implications then it is more likely to be upheld.
 Whilst there is currently not law which sets out how a prenuptial agreement should be constructed, the Law Commission has made proposals to give greater legal recognition to prenuptial agreements.
 This includes both parties taking independent legal advice on the terms of the agreement.

-If you would like further advice on Prenuptial Agreements then please contact Danielle on 01243 790 532 or email firstname.lastname@example.org
+If you would like further advice on Prenuptial Agreements then please contact Tim Goodfellow on 01243 790532 or email firstname.lastname@example.org.

 This blog is for information purposes only and should not be interpreted as legal advice.